Internet Connectivity

 - Enterprise security

 If you experience Wi-Fi connection issues, check that your network signal has at least two bars when standing next to your Gateway 1 or 2.
-If your Wi-Fi signal is weak, consider using Wi-Fi extenders or powerline adapters, if they meet the supported standards of 10/100 Mpbs.
+If your Wi-Fi signal is weak, consider using Wi-Fi extenders or powerline adapters, if they meet the supported standards of 10/100 Mbps.

 Cellular Connection